honesthomesales/TODO/README.md

 ## 🚀 Live Demo

-Visit the live web version: [https://honesthomesales.github.io/TODO/](https://honesthomesales.github.io/TODO/)
+Visit the live web version: [Deploy to Vercel for live demo](https://vercel.com)

+**Note**: This app is optimized for Vercel deployment.
+For the best experience, deploy using the Vercel platform.

 ## 🛠️ Tech Stack